-The DLC will discuss with the parties its intention to conduct a site visit and will indicate who will be attending, and when the visit is expected to occur.
+The DLC may discuss with the parties its intention to conduct a site visit.
 Parties may be given the opportunity to identify for the DLC relevant site features to be inspected during their visit.

 The DLC will not receive representations from any party to the hearing during the site visit.
 Usually the DLC site visit will not involve any parties or witnesses.